voken1/docs/guide/ssrr.rst

 .. _guide_for_ssrr:

-Hot to use AutoSSR by SSRR on Android
+How to use AutoSSR by SSRR on Android
 =====================================

 How to subscribe :ref:`autossr` in `SSRR`_ on Android